nonplayer/hammercrawl/hc_core_player_3_rules.md

 | One Higher             | 18                |
 | Two or more Higher     | 21                |

 **Magical Evolution:** Thieves (and only thieves) eventually master their skills to the point that they go beyond the mundane world with in their scope.
 At their 9th experience level, all of a Thief's special Thiefskills evolve to affect both the mundane and the magical.
-When attempting to affect magical targets, the thief must roll with a disadvantage.
+When attempting to affect magical targets, the thief must roll with a Bane.
 In each of the skill descriptions below, the "Magical Evolution" sections detail these new abilities.